harshues04/Bolt.rl/README.md

 ## Project Overview

 AI Olympics is a reinforcement learning simulation that pits intelligent agents against each other in a virtual 100-meter sprint.
-The project compares how machine learning agents perform against traditional rule-based agents, creating an environment where different strategies can be tested and visualized.
+The project compares how RL agents perform against traditional rule-based agents, creating an environment where different strategies can be tested and visualized.

 The simulation includes:
 - Two Independent Q-Learning (IQL) agents that learn optimal racing strategies